epicserve/django-base-site/docs/setup-and-usage.rst

     If you want to use Docker then use the :ref:`Docker Instructions <using-docker>`.
 Otherwise, continue with these instructions.

-Before you begin make sure you've setup and installed `Pipenv <https://docs.pipenv.org/>`_ and `Virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_.
-You can use the Django base site without Virtualenvwrapper however you won't be able to use the ``workon`` command.

 Change the directory to where you want keep your django projects.

 .. code-block:: bash